ashkan-software/clearShallowAtEase/README.md

 ## Dependencies

-The following python packages are required to run these experiments:
+The following python packages are required to run these experiments.
 - Keras
 - sklearn
 - networkx
 - pandas
 - cv2

+Some of these packages are required only for a particular experiment, so you may simply try running the experiment and see if any package is missing:

 ## Output